Show/Hide Toolbars

 SELF:TextValue := cText

-After that the sample should run without problems.
+After that, the sample should run without problems.
 You can also display the emails.
 Of course it will not show HTML properly but that is the next step.

 How to add the ActiveX to the code

 The VO compatible GUI classes inside Vulcan do not support ActiveX Controls.
-Windows Forms however has great support for ActiveX Controls.
+However, Windows Forms has great support for ActiveX Controls.

 We will use the ActiveX support from Windows Forms to add the ActiveX control to the example.

-There are 2 possibilities here:
+There are two possibilities here:

-2.Use a trick to use Windows Forms to show the ActiveX control and merge that control into our VO GUI app
+2.Use a trick to use Windows Forms to show the ActiveX control and merge that control into our VO GUI app.

-We leave it up to you to make the choice for your own apps.
+It is up to you to make the choice for your own apps.

-In this example we will the choose the second approach.
+In this example, we will the choose the second approach.

 Create a Windows Forms Window to display the email

-For this method we use a Windows.Forms.Form window as "Host" for the ActiveX control.
+For this method, we use a Windows.Forms.Form window as "Host" for the ActiveX control.

-To do this you must take the following steps:
+To do this, you must take the following steps:

 Right Click on the project icon in the solution explorer and select "Add New Item"

 This brings up a list of possible new items.
-Choose the icon for Windows Forms Form, give it a meaningful name, such as "EmailDisplayForm.prg" and click Add.
+Choose the icon for Windows Forms Form, give it a meaningful name (such as "EmailDisplayForm.prg"), and click Add.

 This will open the Form Designer window.